 Why Use Cache Busting?

 When an Episerver asset is requested by a site visitor's browser (not Non-Episerver static files) that has a cache expiration header set, the asset will be returned to the visitor's browser and the browser will cache it.
 When a browser has cached an asset with a cache time set, whenever that user looks at that page the browser will use that cached asset.
 The browser will use that cached asset until:

-If you have a client who wants to run a sales campaign, say black Friday sale and they want all their users to see all the sales images at the same time, you have an issue.
+If you have a client who wants to run a sales campaign, say a Black Friday sale, and they want all their users to see all the updated sale images at the same time, you have an issue.
 If the user uses your site a lot, the current products images might be cached in their browser already.
-You won't be able to invalidate their cache so their page will only display the old non-black Friday images.
+You won't be able to invalidate user browser cache, so their page will only display the old non-black Friday images.
 As the browser stores a cached copy of your static assets, it won't look on your server again until the cache period has been met.
 This is where cache-busting comes into play...

 What Is Cache Busting?

 Cache busting is a strategy, whereby you add a unique identifier onto the URL of your asset.
 When using Episerver it is a good idea to set this identifier as a hash based on the assets published date.
 Adding this unique identifier, allows you to get around the issue of people having assets cached locally.
 When an asset changes, the URL of all your assets that implement the cache-cust will also update.
 The HTML with the new URLs are sent to the client.
 These new URLs will not be cached so the browser requests them from the server.
 For example, say you have this URL with a cache time of 1000 years:

 When this asset gets browser cached, the local browser cache would never call the server again to load the image until the year 3000.
 With cache-busting enabled, the cache time could still be 1000 years, however, it now has that hash:

 The image is updated in Episerver.
 This generated generates a new hash: